 If the vehicle is stopped by the SCBS operation and the clutch pedal is not depressed, the engine stops.

-Mazda 6 Owners Manual: Oil pressure switch inspection
+Mazda 6 Owners Manual: Oil pressure switch removal/installation

 1. Disconnect the negative battery cable.